 Example 1: A company is comparing methods for producing pipes and wants to choose the method with the least variability.
 It has taken a sample of the lengths of the pipes using both methods as shown on the left side of Figure 1.

 H0: σ1 – σ2 = 0 (equivalently: σ1 = σ2; i.e. both methods have the same variability)

 p-value = 2 * FDIST(F, df1, df2) = 2 * FDIST(1.85, 11, 14) = 0.279 > 0.05 = α

 F-crit = FINV(α/2, df1, df2) = FINV(.025, 11, 14) = 3.09 > 1.85 = F

-Either of the above tests shows that there is no significant difference in the variance between the two methods with 95% confidence.
-Note that we needed to double the value for FDIST or halve α since these are two-tail tests.
+Either of the above tests shows there is no significant difference in the variance between the two methods with 95% confidence.
+Note that we needed to double the value for FDIST or halve α since this is a two-tail test.

 Alternatively we can use FTEST which is a two-tail test: